Continuous-Time Value Iteration for Multi-Agent Reinforcement Learning: Methodology

 \begin{definition}[VGI Gradient Estimator] Given a small time step \(\Delta t\), the VGI estimator of the value gradient at \((x_t,u_t)\) is defined by

-\end{definition} The VGI target in Eq.~\eqref{eq:vgi_eq} can be interpreted as a one-step unrolling of the Bellman equation in the space of gradients.
+\end{definition} The VGI target in Eq.~\ref{eq:vgi_eq} can be interpreted as a one-step unrolling of the Bellman equations in the space of gradients.
 The first term captures the instantaneous contribution of the local reward gradient, while the second term propagates the downstream value information through the Jacobian of the system dynamics.
 This construction resembles a semi-discretized version of the value gradient flow and provides a practical surrogate for supervised gradient learning in the absence of ground-truth derivatives.
 The derivation process is posted at Appendix \ref{pf:vgi_deri}.
+To justify why the VGI refinement is stable and converges to a promising gradient estimate, we analyze its update rule as a fixed-point iteration.

 \begin{theorem}[Convergence of VGI] Let \( G: \mathbb{R}^d \rightarrow \mathbb{R}^d \) be defined as